-Just purchase your ticket at Rainbow Beach, head out and line up at the furthermost point at Inskip Point and wait in line for the barge to pick up, no need to prebook.
+Purchase your ticket at Rainbow Beach, head out and line up at the furthermost point at Inskip Point and wait in line for the barge to pick up, no need to prebook.
 Barge times are 6 am to 5.15pm with barges arriving at the point every 10 minutes or so.
-We could easily drive up on the barge.
-Friendly staff assisted (ensure you leave your hand brake on).
-Once parked you can either sit in your vehicle or walk up top to enjoy the views from their seating area.
+Driving up onto the barge is easy as barge staff assist (ensure you leave your handbrake on).
+Once parked, take a walk up to the top to enjoy the views from their seating area.

-You can bring a 2WD from River Heads over to Kingfisher Bay if you are staying at the resort, but you will need to check with the Fraser Island Barges if your vehicle meets clearance requirements.
+Your 2WD vehicle can travel over to Fraser Island from River Heads via Kingfisher Bay if staying at the resort, but you will need to check with the Fraser Island Barges if your vehicle meets clearance requirements.

 We left via Wanggoolba Creek as it was much quicker for us to arrive back at Harvey Bay where we picked up Paige (our pooch) from her excellent carer – Sandra at Doggies Downunder.

-Once you exit the barge from Inskip point, turn right and head up the beach to find your inland access point to your chosen campsite or point of interest.
-Everything is clearly signed for you to see.
+Once exiting the barge from Inskip point, turn right and head up the beach to find your inland access point to your chosen campsite or point of interest.
+Everything is clearly signed to see.